 Where is Roys Peak?

-The Roys Peak track parking area is located just 6.6km from Wanaka city center.
+Hiking Roys Peak track is one of the best things to do in Wanaka.
+The parking area is located just 6.6km from Wanaka city centre.
 By car, the drive from the town to the trailhead is a mere 7 minutes.

 The parking area for the Roys Peak track can be found by simply driving alongside Lake Wanaka on Wanaka-Mount Aspiring Rd.
 If in doubt, it is easy to find on Google Maps.